CJD test evaluation

 Diagnostic assays where a positive result represents a significant impact to the life of the tested individual (for instance HIV, Hepatitis B and Hepatitis C) must meet strict performance criteria requirements under EU law as outlined in a common technical specification.
 This includes rigorous assessment of:

-sensitivity – the proportion of true positive samples correctly scored positive.
+- specificity – the proportion of negative samples incorrectly scored positive.

 These evaluations are normally performed using an abundance of known positive and negative samples.
 However, for variant CJD the availability of blood samples is limited both in terms of both volume and quantity.
 As such new alternative protocols are needed to establish assay performance.
 The Centre has prepared and assembled a bank of samples for the four stages of test evaluation:

 - analytical sensitivity - disease associated aggregated PrPSc protein spiked into various blood components.
 This allows for laboratories to directly compare test sensitivity using identical samples where limits of detection are known.

 - diagnostic sensitivity- initial assessments are performed using blood components from infected animals (we offer naturally infected sheep scrapie and experimentally infected sheep BSE samples respectively).
 This allows for laboratories to assess compatibility of test reagents with potentially problematic endogenous material.
 A final assessment is conducted using clinically derived vCJD blood components.

 - analytical specificity- assessment of various blood components derived from the more common form of CJD (sporadic).